jahid012/event_management_system/README.md

 # Event Management System

-This project allows users to create, manage, and view events, register attendees, and generate event reports.
+Sir my project allows users to create, manage, and view events, register attendees, and generate event reports.
 It's built with Pure PHP, HTML, CSS, and Bootstrap.

 **Live URL:** The Live URL is available at `https://chromesurfer.net/`